askui/askui/docs/docs/general/04-Continuous Integration/askui-ui-controller-docker-images.md

 npm i -D testcontainers
 ```

-After that, you can adjust the `jest.setup.ts` that is created when running `npx askui init` like in the following example starting the Askui UI Controller container just before all tests are run and connecting to it:
+After that, you can adjust the `jest.setup.ts` that is created when running `npx askui init` like in the following example starting the askui UI Controller container just before all tests are run and connecting to it:

 ```typescript
 import { AskuiClient, AskuiControlServer } from '@vqa4gui/askui';